 Project management and training tasks

-Preparation and mangement of company manuals
+Preparation and management of company manuals

 Travel and Expense management

-Personal Errands (Purchasing Gifts Online, etc.)
+Personal errands (Purchasing Gifts Online, etc.)

 An experienced and intelligent VA can bring professionalism, productivity and organisational skills to your business?
 Buy-time assign each of their clients a dedicated assistant on an entirely flexible and pay as you go basis.
 They are happy to work by the hour, by the day or to create a plan to suit you – simply Buy Time as you need it.
 With no contract, subscription charges or minimum usage requirement, there are no real overheads to consider.
 Buy-time operates wherever you may need us; be it from your home or office, from our own desks or out and about getting things done.